senlin/so-clean-up-wp-seo/readme.txt

 == Description ==

-**Modified in v3.2.1: remove orange background that shows again on issue counter of sidebar**
+**Modified in v3.3.0: release to adjust the settings of Help Center that received overhaul in Yoast SEO 5.6**

 Almost anyone who uses the Yoast SEO plugin will agree that it is a good SEO plugin, but the developers are adding more and more unwanted things to the WordPress backend.